 - Bring your own opinions.
 Debate on the internet can often go like this: a) read something you fundamentally disagree with or cannot accept. b) Open new tab. c) Google the opposite of what is being said. d) Paste link to the best sounding article on page one of the results. e) Add sarcastic remark, and click ‘submit’.
 I know this because I’ve caught myself doing it.
 We can all do better than that.

-- No trolls. “someone who posts inflammatory, extraneous, or off-topic messages in an online community, such as an online discussion forum, chat room, or blog, with the primary intent of provoking readers into an emotional response or of otherwise disrupting normal on-topic discussion” (wikipedia) I know it makes you feel big to say things on the internet that you wouldn’t ever dare to say in person, but you can’t do it here.
+- No trolls. “someone who posts inflammatory, extraneous, or off-topic messages in an online community … with the primary intent of provoking readers into an emotional response or of otherwise disrupting normal on-topic discussion” (wikipedia) I know it makes you feel big to say things on the internet that you wouldn’t ever dare to say in person, but you can’t do it here.
 I will ban you, and you can add it to the list of bans that you boast about on other forums.

 - The last resort.
 Finally, I don’t believe in censorship, but I do reserve the right to end discussion on posts and to bar specific commenters.
-(I haven’t barred any readers yet) I promise not to do so without advance warning and a clear reason.
+I promise not to do so without advance warning and a clear reason.
 You may get a two-day ban to cool off.
+I don’t want to do this and it doesn’t happen often (three people banned in 8 years so far) but it is sometimes necessary.

 I’m aware that much of what I write about is controversial, even anathema to some.
 If what you read makes you angry, then wait, think, and come back later.
 Things don’t get taken down from the internet.
 Do you want it to record your anger, or your considered opinion?
 That’s advice for me too by the way.